CosmWasm/wasmd/README.md

 The following table shows

-- **Compatible wasmvm version:** the wasmvm dependency that wasmd specifies in its own go.mod
+- **Specified wasmvm version:** the wasmvm dependency that wasmd specifies in its own go.mod
 - **Compatible wasmvm version:** the versions you can use by setting it in your project's go.mod

 | wasmd  | compatible | specified                                                         |